NICMx/Jool/doc/usr/en/intro-xlat.md

 In their basic forms, SIIT only helps communicating nodes speaking different protocols, while NAT64 also helps with [IPv4 address exhaustion](http://en.wikipedia.org/wiki/IPv4_address_exhaustion) (at the cost of being more computationally expensive and generally hindering end-to-end transparency).

-For historic reasons, sometimes we mess up and label SIIT as "Stateless NAT64".
-Because this expression does not seem to appear in any relevant standards, we consider it imprecise, despite the fact it makes some degree of sense.
-If possible, please try to suppress it.
+Some people label SIIT as "Stateless NAT64".
+We don't, but we won't bite if you do.

 That's all, really.
 Keep reading for more detail and examples.